 Over the last years HELIOZ not only was the master mind behind the development of WADI, we participated in international R&D developments such as the WATERSPOUTT Consortium.

 Over the last years HELIOZ R&D was not only the master mind behind the development of WADI but has also participated in international R&D developments such as the WATER-SPOUTT Consortium.

-For the further development and preparation for the market entry for the market entry for our products following the successful development further involvements will be needed.
+For further development and preparation for the market entry of our products following the successful development further involvements will be needed.
 Join HELIOZ R&D as a Lead Investor for the next steps of product developments such as STU and SDI.

 Solar Treatment Unit (STU)